 The only thing keeping this knee support in place is compression support which is meant to be applied above and below the knee as well as across the patella with the close patella design.
 This is the only closed patella knee brace we’ve outlined.

-How to Choose a Knee Brace
+How to Choose a Knee Brace for Skiing and Snowboarding

 Picking out a knee brace is a task that should be undertaken with the advice of your doctor.
 Once you’ve decided to look for a knee brace, you may want to search for the best possible solution.
 Let’s take a look at what criteria make knee braces work.

 Every knee brace manufacturer will specify exact sizing for their products.
 Make sure to go to the manufacturer’s website and get the exact sizing guide with specification on how to measure yourself.
 Many makers will require above knee, below knee, and around the knee measurements.
 It’s always annoying to have to return products multiple times – this will ensure you’ve got the best measurements for the job.